Journal prompts for grief II

 Grief is more than just sadness — it’s a complex, often shape-shifting experience that can leave us feeling untethered, raw, and unsure of how to move forward.
 Whether you're grieving a death, a breakup, a life transition, or the loss of a future you imagined, writing can offer a gentle space to slow down, listen inward, and make meaning.
 Let these journal prompts meet you wherever you are in your grief — no need to be poetic, polished, or even certain of what you feel.
 Just bring your honesty.
 Your grief deserves a place on the page.

-Who are three people who may naturally be good companions for you on your grief journey?
+• Who are three people who feel like natural companions for me in my grief journey?

-What do your ‘griefbursts’ or grief attacks look like for you?
+• What do my griefbursts or grief attacks look and feel like for me?

 Previous